Outdoor Stay and Play

 Navigating the Big Red Bus Club

-- Entrance and exit into play sessions will be timed to avoid congestion at the front gate and signing in station.
+- Entrance and exit into play sessions will be staggered to avoid congestion at the front gate and signing in station.

 - There will be a one way route through the building to access toilets.